sasajo/polyapi-java/packages/java-client/README.md

 </build>
 ```
 Make sure you replace `{API_KEY}` with valid API key to access the Poly API.
+5. Run `mvn clean compile` to generate the Poly functions and compile the project (this needs to be done everytime you update your Poly functions)

 ## Using the library
 ### Poly Functions